Erfurt

 Erfurt's old town is one of the best preserved medieval city centres in Germany.
-Tourist attractions include the Merchants' Bridge (Krämerbrücke), the Old Synagogue (Alte Synagoge), the oldest still standing synagogue in Europe, Cathedral Hill (Domberg) with the ensemble of Erfurt Cathedral (Erfurter Dom) and St Severus' Church (Severikirche) and Petersberg Citadel (Zitadelle Petersberg), one of the largest and best preserved town fortresses in Central Europe.
+The Gera is spanned by the Merchants' Bridge (Krämerbrücke), one of the rare bridges with houses built on it.
+On the Erfurt Cathedral Hill is the ensemble of Erfurt Cathedral—which houses the world's largest free-swinging medieval bell—and St Severus' Church.
+Petersberg Citadel is one of the largest and best preserved town fortresses in Central Europe.
+Erfurt's Old Synagogue is the oldest synagogue in Europe, and together with the Erfurt Mikveh, which was only rediscovered in 2007, and the Stone House, forms the UNESCO World Heritage Site Jewish-Medieval Heritage of Erfurt.

 The city's economy is based on agriculture, horticulture and microelectronics.
 Its central location has made it a logistics hub for Germany and central Europe.
 Erfurt hosts the second-largest trade fair in eastern Germany (after Leipzig), as well as the public television children's channel KiKa.

-The city is situated on the Via Regia, a medieval trade and pilgrims' road network.
-Modern day Erfurt is also a hub for ICE high speed trains and other German and European transport networks.
+The city is on the Via Regia, a medieval trade and pilgrims' road network.
+Erfurt Main Station is the junction of the Nuremberg–Erfurt and the Erfurt–Leipzig/Halle high-speed lines with the Halle–Bebra railway.

 Erfurt was first mentioned in 742, as Saint Boniface founded the diocese.
-Although the town did not belong to any of the Thuringian states politically, it quickly became the economic centre of the region and it was a member of the Hanseatic League.
-It was part of the Electorate of Mainz during the Holy Roman Empire, and later became part of the Kingdom of Prussia in 1802.
+Although the town did not belong to any of the Thuringian states politically, it quickly became the economic centre of the region and was a member of the Hanseatic League.
+It was part of the Electorate of Mainz during the Holy Roman Empire, and became part of the Kingdom of Prussia in 1802.
 From 1949 until 1990 Erfurt was part of the German Democratic Republic (East Germany).

-The University of Erfurt was founded in 1379, making it the first university to be established within the geographic area which constitutes modern-day Germany.
-It closed in 1816 and was re-established in 1994, with the main modern campus on what was a teachers' training college.
+The University of Erfurt was founded in 1379, making it the first university to be established within the geographic area which constitutes modern Germany.
+It closed in 1816 and was re-established in 1994.
 Martin Luther (1483–1546) was its most famous student, studying there from 1501 before entering St Augustine's Monastery in 1505.
 Other noted Erfurters include the medieval philosopher and mystic Meister Eckhart (c.
 1260–1328), the Baroque composer Johann Pachelbel (1653–1706) and the sociologist Max Weber (1864–1920).

 History

 Prehistory and antiquity

-Erfurt is an old Germanic settlement.
-The earliest evidence of human settlement dates from the prehistoric era; archaeological finds from the north of Erfurt revealed human traces from the paleolithic period, ca. 10,000 BCE.

 To the west of Erfurt in Frienstedt existed, in the AD era, a big Germanic village, which was found during the construction of a highway.
 Where they also discovered the oldest Germanic word ever discovered in Central Germany written in runic script was found on a comb from a sacrificial shaft the word: "kaba".
 From Roman Times, however, they found 200 coins dating back to the third century, plus 150 Roman ceramic fragments and more than 200 fibulae.
 Also 11 inhumation graves of the Haßleben-Leuna group, which is an archeological cultural group.

-The Melchendorf dig in the southern city part showed a settlement from the neolithic period.
+The Melchendorf dig in the southern city part showed a settlement from the Neolithic period.
 The Thuringii inhabited the Erfurt area in c.
 480 and gave their name to Thuringia in c.
 500.